ginevracoal/adversarialGAN/README.md

 We introduce a novel learning-based approach to synthesize safe and robust con- trollers for autonomous Cyber-Physical Systems and, at the same time, to generate challenging tests.
 This procedure combines formal methods for model verification with Generative Adversarial Networks.
 The method learns two Neural Networks: the first one aims at generating troubling scenarios for the controller, while the second one aims at enforcing the safety constraints.
 We test the proposed method on a variety of case studies.

 ## Project structure
-The project has been developed in PyTorch and still needs to undergo a heavy refactoring.
-The main directories are:
-- `doc`, contains the Latex source code of the whole thesis
-- `misc`, contains the thesis and the presentation slides in PDF
-- `src`, the actual source code of the architecture developed

 ### Source code
 The project provides 3 main modules to create the desired experimental setup.